 - The Void in League of Legends lore is actually home of a great many Eldritch Abominations dying to break through to the rest of reality.
 Several of these monsters are playable champions in the game.
 Two other champions, Malzahar and Kassadin, got their powers by embracing the Void, but while Malzahar works to bring the horrors into the world, Kassadin is trying to stop them.

 - In Dungeon Siege 3, the Causeways are described by Odo as passing through "worlds that are forgetting to be".
-Needless to say it's a strange place and it's mutable nature allows the Legion to travel thousands of miles within minutes and is what allowed the Legion to be such an effective military force.
+Needless to say it's a strange place and its mutable nature allows the Legion to travel thousands of miles within minutes, which is a great aid to military logistics.

-- In the Warcraft cosmology, this is referred to as "The Twisting Nether."
-In World of Warcraft's first expansion, you can even fly into it, and there's no reachable endpoint to it.
+- In the Warcraft cosmology, this is referred to as "The Great Dark Beyond" In World of Warcraft's first expansion, you can even fly into it, and there's no reachable endpoint.
 Of course, this is somewhat limited by your fatigue bar.

 - In The Legend of Zelda: Ocarina of Time, Phantom Ganon is banished by Ganondorf to "the gap between dimensions."

-- As a more literal example, in many 3D games, leaving the level boundaries causes you to find a black void which is literally made of nothing (ie: the space where there is no collidable surface) and which is literally the Void Between the Worlds.
+- As a more literal example, in many 3D games, leaving the level boundaries causes you to find a black void which is literally made of nothing (ie: the space where there is no programmed collision detection or surface) and which is literally the Void Between the Worlds.
 Also, you sometimes fall into it, which is annoying.

 - In Minecraft, anywhere above and below the spaces you can place blocks on the map is called The Void.
 Normally you can't get to the Void below the map because of "unbreakable" bedrock, but if you manage to find a gap in the bedrock, you'll find that the void is rather plain-looking, and that if you jump into it, you'll die within seconds.
 And once you go in, there's no way to leave.